tnebooks/12th-chemistry/content.en/docs/chemistry-in-everyday-life/_index.md

 It is used in the manufacture of tyre cords, fabrics etc.

-**Preparation of Terylene (Dacron):** The monomers are ethylene glycol and terephthalic acid (or) dimethyl terephthalate.
+**II.
+Preparation of terylene (Dacron):** The monomers are ethylene glycol and terephthalic acid (or) dimethyl terephthalate.
 When these monomers are mixed and heated at 500K in the presence of zinc acetate and antimony trioxide catalyst, terylene is formed.

 ![](21.png)